Jelosus2/dsc-events/README.md

 - [Webhooks](https://www.npmjs.com/package/dsc-functions#webhooks)
 - [Post Server Count](https://www.npmjs.com/package/dsc-functions#post-server-count)

+**Its highly recommended using node v16+ for a good performance of the package**

 # Webhooks
+Send a message (or embed) when someone votes for your bot

 ## Prerequisites
 Before you configure the package you need to do 3 things: